AwinashGoswami/AwinashGoswami/README.md

 - 👋 Hi, I’m @AwinashGoswami
 - 👀 I’m interested in Web Development and Data Analytics
 - 🌱 I’m currently learning and working on both fields
-- 💞️ I’m looking to collaborate on with an organiztaion that works on the fields
+- 💞️ I’m looking to collaborate with an organiztaion that works on the fields
 - 📫 You can reach me at awinashgoswami3@gmail.com

 <!---